 The Company's operations have not been significantly impacted by the novel coronavirus ("COVID-19") pandemic to date.
-The Company continued to observe increased lag times between patient identification and Galafold® initiation due to the resurgence of COVID-19 in certain markets.
+The Company continued to observe increased lag time between patient identification and Galafold[®] initiation due to the continued prevalence of COVID-19 and its ongoing impact on access to treatment for people living with Fabry disease in certain markets.
 The Company has maintained operations in all geographies, secured its global supply chain for its commercial and clinical products, as well as maintained the operational integrity of its clinical trials, with minimal disruptions.
-Whether the Company will continue to operate without any significant disruptions will depend on the continued health of its employees, the ongoing demand for Galafold® and the continued operation of its global supply chain.
+Whether the Company will continue to operate without any significant disruptions will depend on the continued health of its employees, the ongoing demand for Galafold[®] and the continued operation of its global supply chain.
 The Company has continued to provide uninterrupted access to medicines for those in need of treatment, while prioritizing the health and safety of its global workforce.
 However, the Company's results of operations in future periods may be negatively impacted by unknown future impacts from the COVID-19 pandemic.

-The Company had an accumulated deficit of \$2.4 billion as of March 31, 2022 and anticipates incurring losses through the fiscal year ending December 31, 2022 and beyond.
+The Company had an accumulated deficit of \$2.4 billion as of June 30, 2022 and anticipates incurring losses through the fiscal year ending December 31, 2022 and beyond.
 The Company has historically funded its operations through stock offerings, Galafold® revenues, debt issuances, collaborations, and other financing arrangements.